Follow Up Friday – FCBD

 People, or most people anyway, deserve to be intimidated by intelligence.
 There is nothing wrong that can possibly come from that.

-projects too; Brian with an array of webcomics and Scott with Image's Killer Of Demons.
+I'm finding though, in reading up for this dialogue, that you both actually have a heckuva diehard following.
+I know you have each been able to slide in side projects too; Brian with an array of webcomics and Scott with Image's Killer Of Demons.
 As you are rising stars, is it becoming at all difficult to balance the storytelling with "real life"?
 Do you live and breathe this stuff or what?

 B- I have the unhealthy habit of focusing on my work to the exclusion of everything else in life.
 So, that helps.

 S- I'd say yes, we do hyper-focus on making comics.
 Not exactly because we want to, but because that's the only way to make a living doing what we do.
 I was told once that comics are not a job.
 They are a lifestyle, and it's true.
 Work is constantly intruding on family life.
-I find I have to be very deliberate in saying, "These days and these times are for family and I
+I find I have to be very deliberate in saying, "These days and these times are for family and I am not allowed to work."

 B- I don't even know.
 I'll cheat and say, "Go back to webcomics."